 If you don’t like the idea of blocking out time every day to add Pins to your account, there are tools you can use to schedule Pins based on when you know your audience to be the most active.

 Check Your Links

 Make sure Pinterest isn’t sending traffic to expired or deleted pages.
 404 errors will hurt your ranking and upset your users.
 If you have out of stock products, make sure you add related items to the page, so users have something to explore.

 Beyond adding a follow button to your site, on as many pages as possible, promote your Pinterest account on other social accounts.
 The more followers you have, the higher your Pinner authority becomes – on both your profile and your boards.
 The more influence you have, the more likely our Pins will rank higher in the Pinterest search results.

 Avoid the Hashtags

-Pinterest’s guide on how to use the platform for business specifically says not to drop in keywords and hashtags in the description.
-Instead, they want you to craft a description that captivates users, and sets a scene using the right search words.
-While hashtags aren’t completely useless on Pinterest, you do not have to use them to help extend the reach of your pins.
+Pinterest’s guide on how to use the platform for business says explicitly not to drop in keywords and hashtags in the description.
+Instead, they want you to craft a narrative that captivates users and sets a scene using the right search words.
+While hashtags aren’t entirely useless on Pinterest, you do not have to use them to help extend the reach of your pins.